cashoefman/Covid-Vaccination-Counter-Dual-Display/README.md

 I am trying to learn new things and there is no better way to learn new things than by doing it.
 What I wanted to do was create a little clock that would display some Covid related statistics, specifically the number vaccines that have been distributed and the number of people that have been vaccinated.

 ## How?
+I am going to use a basic ESP32 based Dev Kit with two OLED screens and battery power it.
+It will connect to a Public API to retrieve the COVID vaccination statistics and display it on the screen.

+When I started this project there was no public API available with the COVID Vaccination statistics so for this purpose of this project I manually retrieve the data from the CDC website and add it to a JSON Rest Server that I will connect to from the ESP32.
+For more information on how to set that up you can check this out my article on [How to setup a JSON REST API Server on Heroku](https://cashoefman.com/how-to-setup-a-json-rest-api-server-on-heroku) or take a look at my Github Repo, [How to setup a local and remote JSON REST API Server in ten-ish easy steps](https://github.com/cashoefman/my-api-server).

+For now you could just use [my JSON Server](https://my-json-server.typicode.com/cashoefman/api-server/counts) for it but I am not sure how long that will keep working.
 ### Hardware Setup

 1. ESP32 Dev Kit v1